pac85/Serious-Engine/README.md

 # Serious Engine

-This is a fork of Croteam's Serious Engine 1.10 that aims to provide code that is easier to maintain and build under any sort of configuration and that also includes many quality-of-life improvements over the original code without adding too much.
+This is a fork of Croteam's Serious Engine 1.10 with personal adjustments aimed at making the code easier to maintain and allowing the engine to be built under any sort of configuration.
+It also includes a lot of quality-of-life improvements over the original code without adding too much.

+**This project is constantly work-in-progress with currently no final goal or any intention of ever becoming commercially-ready.
+Fork at your own risk.**

 ### Engine components
 - `DedicatedServer` - Dedicated server application for hosting multiplayer game